The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 The advent of metallic money marks a major societal change.
 "Struck" by the public power, symbol of the strength embodied by the city, this new tool serves to vivify the local retail trade and is accepted to pay taxes.
 In a period of emancipation of thought, its introduction allows an improvement of citizenship and an increased development of science.
 Moreover, it is a real economic and social innovation.

-However, the fall of the Roman Empire and the appearance of the Middle Ages changed the status quo.
-The establishment of feudal systems restricted freedom and limited the accessibility of money.
-In order for the greatest number of people to continue to exchange, bartering resurfaced and new systems such as the counting stick and the bill of exchange were introduced.
+However, the fall of the Roman Empire and the advent of the Middle Ages altered the status quo.
+The establishment of feudal systems restricted freedoms and limited access to metallic money.
+To ensure that as many people as possible could continue to trade, new systems such as the counting stick and the bill of exchange were introduced.

 Counting stick used in the Middle Ages

-In the 10th century, the intensification of trade accelerated the need for a practical means of exchange for all.
-Bi-metallic (gold/silver) and even tri-metallic (gold/silver/bronze) systems in the Muslim world were used for the crusades and for the expansion of trade.
-Under different names, multiple national currencies appeared - with the common characteristic of referring to a metal weight.
+During the second half of the Middle Ages, the intensification of commercial exchanges accelerated the need for a practical means of exchange for all.
+Bi-metallic systems (gold/silver), and even tri-metallic systems (gold/silver/bronze) in the Muslim world, were used for the crusades and the expansion of trade.
+Under different names, a multitude of national currencies appeared - all of them referring to a specific metal weight.
+Devaluations were regularly established by simply reducing the weight of each currency.

 Bill of exchange, also called "circular letter of credit"

-The 16th century marked a new turning point.
-During the Renaissance, the relationship between man and faith - and between man and money - was considered in a new light.
-In this period, marked by the development of the humanist movement, the intensification of religious reforms led to the politicization of money and the appearance of mercantilist conceptions.
-After the birth of Protestantism in 1517, interest-based lending became widespread under the impetus of John Calvin.
-In his book "Lettre sur l'usure" (Letter on usury), published in 1545, the French theologian challenged the thinking of the Church, which believed that one should "lend without expecting anything in return" (a precept found in Muslim practices).
-He believes that lending at interest can be tolerated "as long as it is productive".
-Unconsciously, by legitimizing this act, Calvin had just laid the foundations of modern capitalism.
+The 16th century accelerated this progression.
+Following on from the rupture orchestrated by the Middle Ages, the relationship between man and faith - and man and money - was seen in a new light during the Renaissance.
+In this period, marked by the development of the humanist movement, the intensification of religious reforms led to the politicization of currency and the emergence of mercantilist concepts.
+Following the birth of Protestantism in 1517, interest-bearing loans became widespread under the impetus of John Calvin.

 John Calvin (1509 – 1564)

-This period was also marked by the appearance of new economic cycles whose effects agitated public debate.
-The discovery of America and its large quantities of metals - at a time when metallic currencies were still the main means of payment - generated a period of high inflation in Western Europe and China.
-Although the origins of this price increase are unclear, there is a consensus in philosophical discourse that the influx of metals from the New World stimulated demand and thus increased prices.
-Copernicus then declared: "money depreciates when it becomes too abundant".
-Jean Bodin - a French economist and philosopher - continued and developed this close link between the volume of money in circulation and the general rise in prices in his "Réponse à M. de Malestroit".
-John Locke and Thomas Gresham abound in this sense.
+This period was also marked by the emergence of new economic cycles, the effects of which stirred up public debate.
+The discovery of America and its vast quantities of metals - at a time when metal currencies were still the main means of payment - generated a period of high inflation in Western Europe and China.
+Different currencies coexisted, and metal shortages coupled with this new abundance.
+Monetarist thinking took its first steps with Copernicus' famous declaration that "money depreciates when it becomes too abundant", which Jean Bodin - a French economist and philosopher - took up and developed in his "Réponse à M. de Malestroit", as did John Locke and Thomas Gresham, who both made similar statements.

 Flow of metals in the 16th and 17th centuries

-If this theory was unanimously accepted in the 16th century, the financial changes of the following two centuries were to overturn the ideals.
-Due to the creation of deposit banks (represented by goldsmiths), the birth of central banks - then under private status -, the development of banknotes and the creation of the first international currency - the thaler (ancestor of the dollar) -, the monetary system became more bankable.
-Under the name of "tulipomania", the first financial crisis linked to the rise in the price of the tulip occurred in 1636 in Holland.
+The financial changes of the next two centuries were to overturn these ideals.
+With the creation of deposit banks (represented by goldsmiths), the birth of central banks - then privately-owned -, the development of banknotes and the creation of the first international currency - the thaler (forerunner of the dollar) - the monetary system became more bankable.
+Known as "tulipomania", the first financial crisis linked to the rising price of tulips occurred in Holland in 1636.

-New schools of economic thought took hold, but two in particular stood out when the Bank of England's suspension of the gold convertibility of banknotes in 1797 was followed by historic inflation two years later, and then an economic crisis in 1810.
+New schools of economic thought took hold, and two in particular stood out when the Bank of England's suspension of the gold convertibility of banknotes in 1797 was followed by historic inflation two years later, and an economic crisis in 1810.

 Represented by David Ricardo, the proponents of the currency school defended the idea that money should be issued on the sole condition that the central bank hold the equivalent in gold and silver.
 This monetary policy would not only make it possible to control inflation (and thus the loss of value of money), but also to create the conditions for a prosperous economy.
 In contrast, the proponents of the banking school - founded by the British economist Thomas Tooke - believe that the quantity of money in circulation should be decoupled from the holding of gold and silver and should refer only to economic circumstances.
 Bank loans can be issued in unlimited quantities, depending on the demand of economic agents.